 When I first moved to Riyadh in 2005, I was just married and knew nobody there except my sister in law.
 Coincidently, it was Ramadan then too.
 We would often go to the Salam Park in the evening to break our fast and play badmintin before Iftaar.
 Kabsa is one of those dishes that I learnt then.
 This recipe that I am sharing is how my sister in law taught me and it is by far the tastiest kabsa I have tasted.

 The result is a mouth-watering aromatic dish which smells lemony and spicy.
 The rice absorbs the juices from the chicken and vegetables and is moist.
 The chicken is cooked till just tenderness and then steamed with the rice so it is all in one with the rice when you serve it out.

 It is like the Arab version of Biryani and much similar to Mandi, a Yemeni mutton dish.
 The difference between kabsa and mandi is that mandi is made in a vessel that is half buried like an earthen oven in the ground.
-Kabsa in made on a stove in the kitchen. 🙂
+Kabsa in made on a stove in the kitchen.

 My family loves Kabsa.
 My seven year old has tried it a few times and he often remarks that he can eat it every day!
 Since I don’t add too much chilli, my two year old and one year old eat it too.
 I have found that they eat quite well actually.
 It is a fantastic way to sneak in the veggies.